 A sore back puts 'Iron Man' Cal Ripken, Jr. on the disabled list.
 It is the first time the Oriole infielder has been on the DL during his 19-year career.

-Veteran hurler Orel Hershiser ties a major league mark, equaled by 19 others, hitting 4 batters in one game.
+Veteran hurler Orel Hershiser ties a major league mark, equaled by 19 others, hitting four batters in one game.
 Astro Richard Hidalgo also ties a modern major league record by getting hit three times in a game, twice by Hershiser and a third time by Dodger reliever Matt Herges.

 David Wright’s seventh inning grand slam at Philadelphia’s Citizens Bank Park establishes a club record for home runs hit in a game.
 The Mets go deep seven times (Reyes-2, Diaz-2, Piazza, Wright and Mientkiewicz) when they rout the Phillies, 16-4.

-For the third successive day, the Marlins rally from behind in the top ninth inning to complete a sweep of the three-game series against the Nationals.
+For the third successive day, the Marlins rally from behind in the top of the ninth inning to complete a sweep of the three-game series against the Nationals.
 The last team to win three consecutive times after trailing in the ninth inning were the 1998 Tigers, who came back in dramatic fashion in a trio of mid-September contests to beat Toronto and Minnesota.

 En route to an 11-4 victory in Washington, Jose Altuve, Brian Bogusevic, and Matt Downs all collect three-baggers in Houston's five-run first frame.
 It is the first time in franchise history the Astros hit three triples in one inning.